Hassaan-Qaisar/web_engg_project/README.md

 # Ecommerce Website - MERN Stack

 This project is an ecommerce website developed using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
-It serves as the end semester project for the Web Engineering course at [Your University Name].
+It serves as the end semester project for the Web Engineering course at NUST.

 ## Overview